jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 Early LLMs were based around "dense" models.
 This means that every part of the model is "activated" (runs a matrix multiplication) on every input.
-Recent architectures use "Mixture-of-Experts" (MoE) architectures to avoid using "specialized" layers unless they're necessary.
+Recent architectures use "Mixture-of-Experts" (MoE) architectures to deactivate "specialized" layers when they aren't necessary.
 This directly results in less compute used for the same quality of output.
 In the graph below, a model can be *7x smaller* (6B ➝ 0.8B parameters) while achieving the same performance on benchmarks ([source][greater-leverage]):